nickgabriadze/meet-strangers-online/README.md

 # Meet Strangers Online

 Website that lets you to meet randomly selected people on the internet with the simple username.
-Created with Next.js using redux and node back-end server.
+Created with Next.js using redux, socket.io and node back-end server.